Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 -   a weight: The[variant weight](<(/reference/strategy-variants#variant-weight)>) is the likelihood of any one user getting this specific variant.
 -   an optional payload: A variant can also have an associated [payload](/reference/strategy-variants#variant-payload) to deliver more data or context.
 -   a value

-While teams may have different goals for measuring performance, Unleash enables you to configure strategy variants within your application/service and the platform.

 ![You can review the anatomy of an Unleash strategy variants in relation to other Unleash features.](/img/anatomy-of-unleash-variants.png)